Skip to contents

 Colour Scales

 scale_colour_* controls line and point colours; scale_fill_* controls filled areas (ribbons, bars).
-Both share the same name (legend title) and guide (legend display) arguments.
+Both take the same name (legend title) and guide (legend display) arguments — set them once and both scales update.

 Manual colours